So you have decided to start a website. That is awesome!

 I have used a couple of different places to buy my domains.

-My new favorite is NameCheap.com.
-I also have domains at Netfirms and at Godaddy.
-For full disclosure I am an affiliate at all three companies.
 If this is your first time registering a domain I would recommend NameCheap, just follow the video below to see how easy it is.

 Namecheap is Easy to Use